Updated: Jun 2

 Body composition can be analyzed using several measurements - I use the 7 point method with skin fold calipers to calculate the bodies ultimate fat/muscle ratio.
-The calculations actually tells you how many pounds of lean mass and how many pounds of fat.
-I tell the average person you can lose 1% of body fat monthly if you absolutely work your ass off.
+The calculations actually tell you how many pounds of lean mass and how many pounds of fat.
+I tell the average person you can lose 1-2% of body fat monthly if you absolutely work your ass off + depending on your starting point.

 In essence, you could be mislead to believe you are “too much” or “too little" from the scale alone... stepping on it more than once a week is really is a bad psychology practice at times.
 So, when it comes to scale weight, the more you know about how you are built, the less frustrating it can be to constantly watch the scale!